vishalbelsare/latigo/README.md

 - Python 3.x
 - Docker and docker-compose installed (https://wiki.equinor.com/wiki/index.php/WIKIHOW:Set_up_Docker_on_a_CentOS_7_server)
 - Connection string to Azure Event Hub and both read/write permission to it (documentation on how to obtrain this follows)
+- Connection string to Time Series API (Possibility of using local influx has been planned but is not complete at this time)

 ## Steps